Road Report

 After baking lefse and Scandinavian desserts yesterday, we were ready and eager for our Sons of Norway lodge's annual lutefisk supper this afternoon and evening!
 During my morning reading (of on-line newspapers and blogs), I encountered these related tidbits:

-• A blogger for the Sons of Norway wrote about an unusual event held in MN this weekend: lutefisk toss!
+- A blogger for the Sons of Norway wrote about an unusual event held in MN this weekend: a lutefisk toss!

 That put me in the right frame of mind for the day.
 I chose to wear the Norwegian flag tie and Norwegian silver tie clip that I received for my last birthday; and whenever someone at church this morning would remark on my tie, I took the opportunity to promote the lutefisk supper and invite them to attend.